Best Practices: Image Editor

 Auto width picks the best size for the image based on a combination of image width and available space in the layout.
 This feature is helpful if you have an image smaller than the content block you are inserting into.
 If auto width is turned off, your final image will look like this:

 However, with auto width turned on, your image will automatically re-adjust to fill the block.
-Considering this, we always recommend using a larger image and let ContactMonkey do the rest!
+Considering this, we always recommend using a larger image and letting ContactMonkey do the rest!

 Use Automatic Image Resizing

-This option allows extra customization, so your images can look their best on both desktop and mobile.
+This option allows extra customization so your images look their best on both desktop and mobile.
 Note that the automatic resize image editor applies to the content block, not the actual image.
 It allows you to:

 Think Bigger!

-To contextualize what we mean, let’s look at an email with three content blocks forming one row.
+Let’s look at an email with three content blocks forming one row to contextualize what we mean.
 For your desktop recipients, it may show up like this:

 But for mobile users, our responsive template will reformat it to show up like this: